sailerwrites/sailerwrites.github.io/_posts/2025-09-24-the-art-of-disappearing-and-withdrawing.md

+---
+layout: post
+title: The Art of Disappearing and Withdrawing
+subtitle:
+tags: [Healing Notes]
+author: Sailer
+---

 The urge to disappear and withdraw from the world and the environment that you’re living in is a complex feeling, a concept that stems from being overwhelm from everything or a feeling that you can’t explain.
 I have my reasons of why I choose to withdraw from the world and I’m quite guilty of ignoring my friends and even persons who are close to me because I want to sort my own dilemma and feelings to myself, or that I need a space to collect myself.
 This is also a difficult feeling since storing this indescribable emotions of nothingness and passiveness can be destructive and sometimes, this feels like draining little by little.
 Dwindling each time - like a candle.